Tasted in Blacé with twins Bernard and Jacky (right) Monternot, 06 February 2018.

 “2016 is a silk robe – it is a year of elegance.
 Very typical Beaujolais and quite round.
 The climate is our greatest handicap at the moment but we were very lucky to have avoided both frost and hail – we had lovely grapes – it was a good harvest, not far short of what was allowed – and that’s because there was more rain during the vintage than there was in 2017.
 Still, not the greatest weather, certainly before the 14th July, it had been cold and wet, but then it completely reversed.
 It was then nice right until the end of September and the harvest.”

 Another vintage year of excellent wines with incredible value – thank-you!

 There are three different soils at the domaine; one that’s more sandy – where the white and rosé come from – another that’s also sandy with some clay and more stones for the VV, and the third on a more rose-granite for the Fruit et Terroir cuvée.

 ‘A rose of the press we prefer this way as it has its own balance.’

 Hmm – a fine width, slowly opening with very pretty pink notes of fruit and flowers – very attractive.
 Hmm, round, none of the angles that you can find in BJVR, opening wider with mouth-wateringly melting flavour in the middle – just a hint of saline rigour here – wait 6 months, but it’s already pretty delicious!

 Average 40-70 year-old vines.

-Still in tank, no filtration, still on fine lees, to be bottled ‘later’ – ‘Really very old vines.
-Here we extract the maximum that’s possible from our gamay.’
+Still in tank, no filtration, still on fine lees, to be bottled in a few weeks – ‘Really very old vines – up to 97 years-old, producing only half the allowed yield.’